Learning Stance Embeddings from Signed Social Graphs: Experiments

 \subsection{Training setup}

-We set the node embedding dimension ($d$) to 64 for all methods and experiments.
+We set the node embedding dimension ($d$) to 64 for all methods and experiments\footnote{We experimented with a standard embedding size, however the effects of embedding size on performance should mimic those displayed by node2vec~\cite{grover2016node2vec} as \sem~is a topic and sign-aware extension of it.}.
 For \sem~variants, we set walks per node $r \in \{5, 10, 20, 80\}$, walk length $l=40$, context size $k=5$, return parameter $p=1.5$, in-out parameter $q=0.5$, negative sample size to $20$, subsampling threshold to 1e-5, and the optimisation is run for 1 to 5 epochs.
 For two given users and a given topic, edge weights are summed and the overall topical edge weight is set to +1 if the sum is positive, and -1 otherwise.
 For baseline methods, we use the same parameter settings as those suggested in their respective papers.
 The edge topic information is masked for baselines and \sem-\textit{mask}.